speedscale/docs/docs/intro.md

 You've got to start somewhere.
 Why not here?

 For the first time in the space, Speedscale provides a modern way to develop, execute and scale API quality automation as fast as releases take place.
-The old days of manually generating and maintaining tests one-by-one are gone.
+The old days of manually generating and maintaining load / chaos, smoke, and integration tests are gone.

 Speedscale combines observability technology with cloud data warehouses to make test maintenance obsolete.
 The cost to generate regression and performance validation suites is so low, you no longer edit/modify old tests -- you simply generate a new one.